elliotvhill/elliotvhill/README.md

 In my previous role as an enterprise customer support representative, I developed a strong **customer-centric mindset**, facilitated cross-functional communication between product and engineering teams, and **consistently exceeded expectations** in customer satisfaction and business retention.

+With a broad background in customer service, political science, and **diversity and inclusion leadership**, I approach all projects through a lens of **accessibility, equity, and integrity**.

 ---

 #### Languages and frameworks: